AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 ### Introduction

-In the following example, we will use smart contract for a crowdfunding campaign.
-The creator of the contract started crowdfunding, and initialized the number of tokens and the duration of the crowdfunding.
-If the crowdfunding is completed within a specified time, the crowdfunding will be successful.
-If the crowdfunding switch is turned off, a certain number of tokens based on a fixed exchange rate will be cast and credited to the name of the investor.
-Otherwise, the crowdfunding fails and the amount of the crowdfunding is returned to the investors.
+In the following example, we will use the contract for a crowdfunding.
+The contract creator initiates crowdfunding and initializes the number of tokens for crowdfunding and the duration of crowdfunding.
+If completed within the specified time, the crowdfunding is successful, and the crowdfunding access will be closed.
+As a result, a certain number of tokens obtained according to a fixed exchange rate will be minted and credited in the buyer's name.
+Otherwise, the crowdfunding fails, and the crowdfunding amount is returned to investors.

-There are two roles in the contract
+Two roles are set in the contract

-- Crowdfunder
+- Crowdfunders
-- Investor
+- Investors

 ### Crowdfunding Process

-- 1.Creating a crowdfunding contract refers to the beneficiary.
+- Create a crowdfunding contract, and designate the beneficiary
-- 2.Deployment crowdfunding contract initializes the number and duration of crowdfunding tokens.
+- Deploy the contract to initialize the number and duration of crowdfunding tokens
-- 3.Investors invest.
+- Investors make investments
-- 4.Determine if crowdfunding is over.
+- Determine whether the crowdfunding is over:
-    - If the crowdfunding time is not up and the number of crowdfunding tokens has been completed, turn off the crowdfunding switch, investors will be allocated tokens in proportion.
-Crowdfunding success.
+    - If the crowdfunding has reached the target amount before the deadline, the access is closed, and tokens are allocated proportionally to investors.
+The crowdfunding succeeds.
-    - If the crowdfunding time is up and the amount of crowdfunding tokens has been completed, investors will be allocated tokens in proportion.
-Crowdfunding success.
+    - If the crowdfunding has reached the target amount upon the deadline, tokens are allocated proportionally to investors.
+The crowdfunding succeeds.
-    - If the crowdfunding time is up and the number of crowdfunding tokens is not completed, the investor tokens will be returned.
-Crowdfunding failure.
+    - If the crowdfunding has not reached the target amount upon the deadline, tokens are returned to investors.
+The crowdfunding fails.

 ### Crowdfunding Contract